 5. The coach and club need to be informed if any possible exposures have occurred in your home.
 Parents (not the minor player) should communicate with the club or coach.

 The participant should have a daily temperature check for low grade fever (>100.4.) at home before a practice/game.
-If you have a fever, do not go to training.
+If you have a fever or any other symptoms, do not go to training.
 Wash your hands before departing for the fields.
 Upon arrival home, players should immediately wash hands.

 A parent or adult should ensure their own ball is sanitized before and after training.

 Each player is recommended to bring at least two bottles of water to training, to limit the need for refills.
 You should not share water bottles and are not recommended to use public water fountains.
 Names should be clearly marked on water bottles.

 Limit any nonessential spectators.
 Preferably, only one parent should attend practice and should stay in their vehicle.
 Bleachers will be unavailable.
 Please bring your own chair and sit a minimum of 6 feet from other family groups.
 Face coverings will be required at the fields for everyone over age 9 as soon as you exit your vehicle and the entire time you are at the fields, except for players who are actively engaged in practice/games.
 Face coverings are recommended for all children over age 2.

 Do not allow spitting and encourage everyone to cover their coughs and sneezes with a tissue or use the inside of their elbow.
 Used tissues should be thrown in the trash and hands washed immediately with soap and water for at least 20 seconds.